haleigh-ziebol/forager-app/README.md

 ## Acknowledgments

 * Thanks to Prime Digital Academy, especially Chris Black and Alex Bliss who equipped and helped me to make this application a reality.
 Thank you to my classmates for help debugging and implementing code!

+* Plant species data scraped from the USDA <a href="https://plants.sc.egov.usda.gov/home">PLANTS Database</a> and the Lady Bird Johnson Wildflower Center of UTexas's <a href="https://www.wildflower.org/plants-main">Native Plants of North America Database</a> using <a href="https://www.octoparse.com/">Octoparse</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>